thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 ## Amazon's Extensions to Android Recommendations

 Amazon [extends the Android recommendations API][fire-tv-recommendations-send-recommendations#amazon-enhancements] to provide deeper integration with Fire TV.
-Note that using Amazon's extensions is optional.
+Note that using Amazon's extras is optional.
 If you don't use the extras, your recommendations will still work on Fire TV.
 However, you will lose out on some FireTV-specific features.

 The Amazon extensions won't affect the display of your recommendations on other Android TV platforms.